ddbnl/ez_term/README.md

 # Introduction
-The vision is an easy-to-use terminal UI framework that can be used by anyone almost immediately.
-Deciding that you want your app to have a UI only to find out that writing the UI will take at least as much study as your original idea is what I'm trying to prevent.
+The vision is an easy-to-use terminal UI framework that can be used by anyone almost immediately without much study.
 You should be able to write most of the UI through config files using high-level layouts that do the work for you (e.g. box layouts, table layouts, stacking layouts, etc.).
 Sizing and positioning should be possible through size hints and positions hints, unless you specifically want to hard code size/position.

 Code should only be necessary where it makes sense (writing callbacks for example).
-This way you can focus on coding an App, not a UI.
+This way you can focus on coding your app, not a UI.
 Widgets should (at least initially) be elementary: buttons, labels, checkboxes, etc. Combining simple widgets with smart layouts can still yield impressive UIs, while still maintaining a simple API that doesn't require much study.